gabrielnau/opentelemetry-clojure/README.md

 Clojure wrapper of [opentelemetry-java](https://opentelemetry.io/docs/java/).

-OpenTelemetry separates `API` lib from `SDK` lib.
-Goal is to be able to use `API` code anywhere, but without any `SDK` in classpath it's almost noop.
-Thus, libraries can instrument themselves, without forcing their consumers to use OpenTelemetry.

 Goals:
-- thin wrapper around java classes
+- Thin wrapper around java classes
 - minimal overhead over the java implementation, since performance is a [stated goal](https://github.com/open-telemetry/community/blob/main/mission-vision-values.md#we-value-performance) by OpenTelemetry.
 - TODO find upstream OpenTelemetry wording, but basically: say this wrapper can be used by library authors as the upstream java lib expects it. it does so by not including the SDK deps, only the API ones. meaning a clojure lib that instruments its code with opentelemetry-clojure will not forces its users to use opentelemetry at all.
+  - OpenTelemetry separates `API` lib from `SDK` lib.
+Goal is to be able to use `API` code anywhere, but without any `SDK` in classpath it's almost noop.
+Thus, libraries can instrument themselves, without forcing their consumers to use OpenTelemetry.

 Non-goals:
 - provide opinionated solution concerning in-process context propagation between threads, instead provide several solutions and document their caveats.